milcahup/GitDemo/src/README.md

 Hello, I'm UP!
-I'm here to test the Git repository on IntelliJ.\n All you have to do is to follow the steps below.
+I'm here to test the Git repository on IntelliJ.
+All you have to do is to follow the steps below.
 -----FOR EXISTING PROJECT ON GITHUB-----
 Copy the LINK -> Open a folder on IntelliJ -> VCS -> Enable Version Control Integration -> Git -> OK